What Does It Mean to Parent with Humility?

 Humility must first come with our relationship with Christ before we can apply it to our parenting.
 When we run to God and ask Him to make us new, He gives us the strength we will never have aside from Him.
 When we acknowledge that we are more than a mom and that we are a follower of Christ, characteristics like humility will become more noticeable in our everyday life.

-I encourage you all to write out these verse that I have shared and tape them to your fridge so that you can be reminded of the blessing that comes from parenting with humility.
+I encourage you all to write out these verses that I have shared and tape them to your fridge so that you can be reminded of the blessing that comes from parenting with humility.

 How has God shown you the power of humility through your parenting?